-I have always been an avid note taker and I’ve discovered the best note taking methods for entrepreneurs.
+Note-taking is a skill that, if developed, can make you more productive and creative.
+Throughout my career I have always been an avid note taker and I’ve discovered some of the best note taking methods that entrepreneurs and business owners can use to set them up for success.

 My notebook helps me take notes during client coaching sessions, write down inspiring headline I’ve seen, capture insights from seminars and captures my ideas.